-Our water supply is sufficient to meet your needs, but we still encourage you to conserve this precious natural resource for the good of our environment.
-There are plenty of simple steps you can take to reduce your water consumption: fix faucet and toilet leaks; turn off the water while shaving or brushing your teeth; run full loads in your dishwasher and clothes washer; water your lawn in early morning; and use a broom to clean debris from your driveway instead of a hose.
-Aquarion Water Company sampled the Millbury system in 2019 to test for PFAS compounds, out of an abundance of caution and concern.
+Aquarion Water Company sampled the Millbury System in 2019 and 2020 to test for PFAS compounds, out of an abundance of caution and concern.
 PFAS are unregulated contaminants for which there are no established drinking water standards.
 The purpose of monitoring unregulated contaminants is to assist regulatory agencies in determining their occurrence in drinking water and whether future regulation is warranted.
 However, the U.S. Environmental Protection Agency has set a Health Advisory level (HA) of 70 parts per trillion (ppt) for PFOS and PFOA, and the state Department of Environmental Protection's Office of Research and Standards (ORS) had set a goal (ORSG) of 70 ppt for PFOS, PFOA, PFNA, PFHxS and PFHpA individually or as a group.
 The ORSG was updated in January 2020 to 20 ppt for a group of 6 PFAS compounds (adding PFDA).
-This system's reported PFAS results for the Oak Pond Well were greater than the 70 ppt USEPA HA and MassDEP's ORSG and less than 20 ppt in all our other sources.
-As a result, we immediately turned the Oak Pond Well off, and it will remain off-line.
+Our system's reported PFAS results are less than 20 ppt, as shown below, except for one well that is not in use.

 If you are a sensitive consumer (pregnant women, nursing mothers, and infants), you can minimize your exposure by using bottled water that has been tested for PFAS for drinking, making infant formula and cooking foods that absorb water.
 Please consult your health practitioner if you have any health-related questions.
-For a consumer factsheet on PFAS see: www.mass.gov/info-details/per-andpolyfluoroalkyl-substances-pfas
+For a consumer factsheet on PFAS see: www.mass.gov/info-details/per-and- polyfluo-roalkyl-substances-pfas